 3) Click Bluetooth.
 Make sure your Bluetooth device is turned on and discoverable.
 Then wait the device the show up in the list.

 4) Click the device you want to pair and wait for a while.
-It should be appeared as Connected or Paired.
+It should appear as Connected or Paired.